 Great Wall of China in Beijing

 Construction of the Great Wall of China began in 220 BC, when China’s first emperor, Qin Shi Huang, decided to build strongholds to guard against enemy invasion.
-Most of the wall was built during the Ming dynasty (1644-1688), when it became the largest military structure in the world.
-This wall has a length of 20,000 kilometers making it one of the longest monuments in the world.
-Visitors can see the observation points and fortifications used by Chinese soldiers over centuries ago.
+Most of the wall was built during the Ming dynasty (1644-1688) when it became the largest military structure in the world.
+This wall has a length of 20,000 kilometers, making it one of the longest monuments in the world.
+Visitors can see the observation points and fortifications used by Chinese soldiers centuries ago.

 Tikal in Guatemala